-- Law No. 4054 on the Protection of Competition - Law No. 4077 on the Protection of Consumers - Law No. 6352 on the Amendment to Certain Laws for Increasing the Efficiency of Judicial Services and the Suspension of Prosecution and Penalties Regarding Crimes Committed through Press - Regulation on Active Cooperation for Discovery of Cartels - Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance - Block Exemption Communiqué No. 2002/2 on Vertical Agreements - Guidelines on Vertical Agreements - Turkish Competition Authority - Turkish Competition Board
+- Law No. 4054 on the Protection of Competition - Law No. 4077 on the Protection of Consumers - Communiqué on the Commitments to be Offered in Preliminary Inquiries and Investigations Concerning Agreements, Concerted Practices and Decisions Restricting Competition and Abuse of Dominant Position - Law No. 6352 on the Amendment to Certain Laws for Increasing the Efficiency of Judicial Services and the Suspension of Prosecution and Penalties Regarding Crimes Committed through Press - Regulation on Active Cooperation for Discovery of Cartels - Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance - Block Exemption Communiqué No. 2002/2 on Vertical Agreements - Guidelines on Vertical Agreements - Turkish Competition Authority - Turkish Competition Board